+A raised hearth is at seat height.
 Raised hearths are built off the floor and allow family and friends to sit comfortably near the fire.
 They are also more difficult for pets and kids to access and, therefore, much safer.
 Their height makes them a better point of attraction for the home but installing them is more costly.
-You will need more materials and space to make a hearth that is at sitting height.
+You will need more materials and space to make a hearth at sitting height.

 Important Hearth Regulations

-Your home safety is the foremost priority when it comes to your hearth, and you should ensure that safety rules and regulations are followed and adhered to.
+Your home’s safety is the foremost priority for your hearth, and you should ensure that safety rules and regulations are followed.

 - Circular Saw

 - Safety Glasses

 Your home improvement project will also require several materials employed in the step-by-step upgrade process.
 This will include: